Maticus-7/lane-emden/README.md

 ### Abstract

-The aim of this talk is to present a well-suited approximation of a internal structure of a selfgravitating polytrophic body model which consists of a type Lane-Emden equation [3], a second order nonlinear ODE.
+The aim of this talk is to present a well-suited approximation of a internal structure of a selfgravitating polytropic body model which consists of a type Lane-Emden equation [3], a second order nonlinear ODE.
 First, we will discuss an efficient algorithm called Adomian decomposition method [1] which server as an approximation in terms of